IVF – In Vitro Fertilisation Treatment

 Day 1 of your period is the start of an IVF treatment and ends with your pregnancy blood test, approximately four weeks later.
 Each person’s experience is different.
 It is important to note that IVF may not work for you the first time and may take more than one round of IVF for to produce a successful pregnancy test.

 The cost of IVF treatment depends on the doctor’s treatment plan prescribed for you.
-For more information about our treatment fees, click here.
+For more information about our IVF cost in Singapore, click here.